-III.
-Attendance for Competition Based Extracurricular Activities
+1. Competition Based Extracurricular Activities

-A. Regular Practices: Practices are essential for proper conditioning, improvement of techniques, and acquisition of teamwork skills.
-Therefore, participants are required to attend scheduled practices.
+- a.
+Regular Practices: Practices are essential for proper conditioning, improvement of techniques, and acquisition of teamwork skills.
+Therefore, participants are required to attend all scheduled practices.
 Participants who are absent from school are excused from practice on the same day as the absence.
 Participants who are suspended or temporarily separated from school may not participate in practices or competition during the suspension.
 Participants assigned a partial day of in-school separation may not participate on the same day unless granted the privilege by administration.
-Participants suspended from school or temporarily separated from school twice during the same season are suspended from the team/activity for the remainder of that season.

-Participants must attend a minimum of 3 classes in middle school and 4 in high school the day of a competition unless the absence is approved administratively.

-B. Vacation Practices: Practice schedules and attendance rules are set by coaches and advisors in a consistent and fair manner and are approved by the assistant principal before implementation.
+Participants suspended from school or temporarily separated from school or temporarily separated from school or temporarily separated from school twice during the same season are suspended from the team/activity for the remainder of that season.
+Participants must attend a minimum of 3 classes in middle school and 4 in high school the day of a competition unless the absence is approved administratively. - b.
+Vacation Practices: Practice schedules and attendance rules are set by coaches and advisors and are approved by the assistant principal before implementation.
+Students are required to attend all scheduled vacation practices unless approved in advance by a coach.
+Students who miss scheduled vacation practices, even with prior approval, may be subject to activity-specific consequences as a result.
 Attendance procedures are developed for the protection of both the student and the coach/advisor and for the orderly progression and development of the total team.
 Athletes who do not train during an extended vacation could be seriously injured if allowed to participate under highly competitive game conditions.
 Teams cannot be developed to their fullest potential when all members are not present.

-IV.
-Attendance for Non-Competition Based Extracurricular Activities
+1. 2.
+Non-Competition Based Extracurricular Activities